AntoniaSophia/CarND-LaneLines-P1/Solution/P1_writeup_Antonia.md

 Another shortcoming is the algorithm of finding equivalence classes.
 I chose the most simple approach as it was sufficient.
 I haven't tried out the "challenge" until now but I assume there are complex situations contained like more than two road lanes in the picture or "noise".
-With "noise" I mean smaller lines which do not fit to any road lane (e.g. white symbols like arrows on the road) Also this algorithm was only applied for examples with perfect weather conditions - I guess factors like wind, rain or even snow (white! *arrrg*) will disturb this algorithm heavily.
+With "noise" I mean smaller lines which do not fit to any road lane (e.g. white symbols like arrows on the road) Also this algorithm was only applied for examples with perfect weather conditions - I guess factors like wind, rain or even snow (white! **arrrg**) will disturb this algorithm heavily.

 Furthermore I was really struggling whether it is better to do selection of the region of interest before or after the Hough transformation - but seems to work perfectly fine for these examples....
 - possible advantage of doing region selection before: less effort for Hough transformation
 - possible disadvantage of doing region selection before: in case the re-transformation would return lines outside the region of interest I have to apply region selection again

-Unfortunately I had no time to investigate this further but I'm sure that this can happen easily.
+Unfortunately I had no time to investigate this further but I'm sure that the latter can happen easily.